00012162/Employee-Management/README.md

 The Employees Management Application is built to add, update and remove workers by the user.
 Made by ID 00012162

+There is only one problem.
+If this project is working locally with live server, login page apprears and its password is as below mentioned.
+Unforunately, login page is not working with glitch.

 ## Admin Panel

 login: admin